These are the best places to travel this summer

 Best for scenic drives

 Highlights include Peaks of Otter at milepost 85.6, where three shadowy peaks overlook Abbott Lake and its lodge, restaurant and historic farm; Roanoke Star atop Mill Mountain, a fun hike just off milepost 120; and historic Mabry Mill at milepost 176, a photographer’s delight.
-Along the way, you’ll discover a bygone world of trail-laced forests, forgotten farms and stupendous vistas.
+Along the way, discover a bygone world of trail-laced forests, forgotten farms and stupendous vistas.

 9. Manassas National Battlefield